Your PPV Is Leaving 50% of Your Revenue on the Table (Here's the Fix)

 Pricing Your PPV Content

-You’ve known all along that the question isn’t “how long did this take to create?”
-The question is “how much does the subscriber want this?”
-Those are fundamentally different questions — and the second one determines your pricing.
+The question isn’t “how long did this take to create?”
+The question is “how much does the subscriber want this right now?”
+Those are fundamentally different questions — and the second one is the only one that determines your price.

-Can you imagine what your PPV revenue looks like when subscribers feel every unlocked piece was worth every dollar — and they’re already looking forward to the next one?
+Imagine what your PPV revenue looks like when subscribers feel every unlocked piece was worth every dollar — and they’re already looking forward to the next one.
+That’s what value-based pricing, executed well, actually produces.

 Testing and Optimization

 At first you estimate.
-Later, data tells you exactly what to charge.
-Start conservative and let unlock rates guide you:
+Over time, data tells you exactly what to charge.
+Start conservative and let unlock rates guide you upward:

 The Conversion Rate Framework

-• 40%+ unlock rate: Your price is too low — raise it immediately
+- 40%+ unlock rate: Price is too low — raise it immediately

-• Under 10% unlock rate: Price is too high, or the content hook isn’t compelling enough
+- Under 10%: Price is too high, or the content hook isn’t compelling enough

 Use OnlyFans analytics to track these metrics and optimize systematically.